lua-stdlib/lua-stdlib/README.md

 2. Simple strings are easiest to type using single-quote delimiters, saving double-quotes for where a string contains apostrophes.

+3. Save horizontal space by only using SPACES where the parser requires them.

 [issues]: http://github.com/lua-stdlib/lua-stdlib/issues